Our Goal: Stay well. Stay connected.

 Throughout the COVID crisis, we have been keeping the health and well-being of our entire community at the center of everything we do.

-Scroll below to read more about what parents say about STCS during COVID and for more details on what our spring term and end-of-year events looked like.
+Scroll below to read more about what parents said about STCS and for more details on what our spring term and end-of-year events looked like.

-What parents say about our response to the COVID-19 crisis
+What parents said about our response to the COVID-19 crisis in Spring 2020

 Midway through the Spring 2020 term, we asked parents for feedback about their and their son’s experiences with our synchronous, distance learning program on the Zoom platform.
 One hundred percent gave us a Very Good or Excellent rating.
 (47% “Excellent” and 53% “Very Good”).

 Here’s what they had to say in detail: